Course Availability: Full Time

 Module 1 has its focus on transmitting a profound understanding of trauma/toxic stress and resilience from a medical and psychological point of view.
 At the same time the participants will start experiencing their own creativity, discovering the possibility of transforming knowledge into creative tools for working with clients and beginning to use creativity to strengthen their own inner balance.

-The module will be run by 2 interdisciplinary teams: Dr. Marah Evans (medical doctor) and Myrtha Faltin (eurythmy therapist and stART emergency worker) and Dr. Farah Hussain and Christoph Bednarik (stART emergency worker, educator and eurythmist).
+The module will be run by 2 interdisciplinary teams: Marah Evans (counsellor/psychotherapist, art therapist and supervisor) and Myrtha Faltin (eurythmy therapist and stART emergency worker) and Dr. Farah Hussain and Christoph Bednarik (stART emergency worker, educator and eurythmist).

 MODULE 2: 3-5 Dec 2021 - Community-based therapeutic work